We log anonymous usage statistics. Please read the privacy information for details.

 We ask authors to be cautious about self citations.
 Previous publications should be cited where appropriate but excessive self-citation should be avoided.
 In particular in cases of excessive self-citations editors may ask to delete individual self-citations in case they are not considered as relevant and substantial.

 Original Articles summarize and examine in-depth important aspects of landscape (ecological) research both, a specific project, model or a theory on landscape.
 There is no further regulation as to the structure of the article.
-But all articles should have a clear scientific structure and respective results (in case of a model or empirical study)/conclusions (in case of a more theoretical contribution).
+But all papers should have a clear scientific structure, including introduction, methods, results, discussion and conclusions.
+Research Article are typically between 6.000 and 8.000 words, including manuscript text and references (30-60 references as a guideline).

-Syntheses offer to more specifically target scientific outputs for knowledge brokerage, putting emphasis on theory-practice transfer and policy making.
-This might include the integration of research outputs that might have been considered and published separately in order to give new insights if combined.
+Syntheses offer more specifically target scientific outputs for knowledge brokerage, putting emphasis on theory-practice transfer and policy making.
+This might include summary of PhD thesis or research outputs from scientific projects that might have been already published separately in order to give new insights if combined.
+Syntheses should be up to 6.000 words, including manuscript text and an appropropriate number of references.